zone-eu/zone-mta/README.md

 ### Blacklist back-off

-If the bounce occured because your sending IP is blacklisted then this IP gets disabled for that MX for the next 6 hours and message is retried from a different IP.
+If the bounce occurred because your sending IP is blacklisted then this IP gets disabled for that MX for the next 6 hours and message is retried from a different IP.
 You can also disable local IP addresses permanently for specific domains with `disabledAddresses` option.

 ### Error Recovery